 In an effort to start a new life, Liza agrees to Sean’s idea that the family move to the country.
 They choose a guest house on a vast property in the woods.
 On their first day in their new home, the family is walking in the woods when Jude finds a boy doll buried under a pile of leaves.
 The doll is buried with a list of 10 typewritten rules that include instructions that the doll cannot be left alone.

 Back at the guest house, Liza cleans up the doll and notices that it’s been broken before and put back together.
 Jude has immediately latched on to the doll and carries it with him wherever he goes.
-When Sean asks Jude what the doll’s name is, Jude says it’s Brahms.
-How did he come up with that name?
+When Sean asks Jude what the doll’s name is, mute Jude (who communicates in writing) says the doll’s name is Brahms.
+How did Jude come up with that name?
 Jude says that doll told him that his name is Brahms.
 Although Sean privately admits to Liza that the doll is creepy, he and Liza both think that Jude could use it as a therapy doll that could help Jude to talk again.

 Shortly after the family’s arrival, they meet the groundskeeper Joseph, nicknamed Joe (played by Ralph Ineson), and his German Shepherd named Oz.
 The dog immediately begins growling at the sight of the doll.
 Of course, the family doesn’t think anything of it and assumes that it’s the animal’s natural reaction to a strange-looking toy.

 Meanwhile, when Jude is alone, he goes back out in the woods and finds a wardrobe with more of the doll’s clothes buried in the same area where he found the doll.
 Why did Jude go back in the woods to find this wardrobe?
 Brahms told him to do it.